deekshaverma-23/Grievance-Portal/README.md

    python -m venv venv
 3. Install Dependencies -
    pip install -r requirements.txt

-Configure API Key
+4. Configure API Key -

-Create a file named .env in the project's root directory.

-Add your Google API key to the file:
+   Add your Google API key to the .env file:
    GOOGLE_API_KEY="your_api_key_here"
-Prepare the Document Corpus

-Place your government policy and past resolution documents (.txt files) into the docs folder.

-Run the RAG script to create the vector database:
+5. Run the RAG script to create the vector database - python rag_pipeline.py

-Bash

-python rag_pipeline.py
-Initialize the Database
+6. Initialize the Database -

-Bash

    python database.py

 ## Running the Application
-To start the application, simply run the Streamlit command.
+To start the application, simply run the Streamlit command - streamlit run app.py

-Bash

-streamlit run app.py
 This will launch the app in your browser, where you can navigate between the user complaint submission page and the admin dashboard.